-SANE Australia in partnership with the National Mental Health Commission is pleased to share a new research report: Understanding how best to respond to the needs of Australians living with personality disorder.
+SANE in partnership with the National Mental Health Commission is pleased to share a new research report: Understanding how best to respond to the needs of Australians living with personality disorder.

 The report includes a literature review, an environmental scan and a qualitative study and describes:

 - What is known about the prevalence of personality disorders in Australia, including the percentage of people presenting to emergency departments living with personality disorder.

 - Reviewing evidence-based treatments for personality disorder.

 - The barriers faced by Australians living with personality disorder in accessing a level of care sufficient to meet their needs.

 - How people living with personality disorders are impacted by stigma and discrimination